Flashback: Massive blizzard took over Chicago area in 1979

 CHICAGO (WLS) -- 41 years ago today, a historic snow storm virtually shut down the entire city and surrounding area.

-Many Chicagoans, (those present and those who have heard stories passed down), remember that so-called blizzard.
+Many Chicagoans, (those present and those who have heard stories passed down), remember that so-called blizzard of winter 1979.

 More than 21 inches of snow was dumped in Illinois and northwest Indiana over a two-day period.